Mortimer333/Dito/README.md

 The main difference between this and i.e. Vue is that components are not on the site but are downloaded later.
 So you can register hundreds of components but if they are not used on current page they will not be downloaded which helps with keeping the website slim.

-To use any of the library features you have to create component and point Dito instance where to look for it:
+**!IMPORTANT** - To use any of the library features you have to create component and point Dito instance where to look for it.
+You cannot use any of it functionality inside the plain html file even if you've included library.
+Script is forcing the use of components.

+To start whole process create new instance of `Dito` and set URL path to the folder containing your components:
 ```js
 const container = new Dito({
   url: 'http://localhost/components/',
 });
 ```
 ## Settings
-You can pass into Dito instance few settings to customize the behaviour of the library:
+You can pass into the instance few settings to customize the behaviour of the library:
 - **[Required] url** - url to the folder with components
-- **[Optional] filename** - default name of the component files
-  - Default: `main`
 - **[Optional] headers** - what headers should be sent with requests for components' files (except for JS file request as this is done with native `import` method)
   - Default: `<empty object>`
 - **[Optional] params** - what parameters should be sent in `uri` when requesting `CSS` and `HTML`